Mass Rapid Transit (Singapore): Cross Island Line

 The 50 km Cross Island Line is expected to span the entire horizontal axis of mainland Singapore, passing through Tuas, Jurong, Sin Ming, Ang Mo Kio, Hougang, Punggol, Pasir Ris, and Changi.
 The new line will provide commuters with another alternative for east–west travel to the current East–West Line and Downtown Line.
 Connected to all the other major lines, it is designed to serve as a key transfer line, complementing the role currently fulfilled by the orbital Circle Line.

-Stage 1 of the line was announced in 2019 and consists of 29 km and 12 stations, and is planned to be completed in 2030.
+Phase 1 of the line was announced in 2019 and consists of 29 km and 12 stations, and is planned to be completed in 2030.
 Vis-a-vis its short rail length from Aviation Park (Changi) to Bright Hill (Bishan), the project costs S$13.3 billion, and is one of the most expensive rail projects globally, to begin construction in 2022.
 In addition, the extension to Punggol announced in 2020 consists of three stations spanning 7.3 km, and is planned to be completed by 2032.
 Completion of the line is expected to take an even longer timeframe due to the environmental study aspects, targeted to be completed by 2030.

+Phase 2 was announced in September 2022.
+Expected to open in 2032, the 15 km segment spans six stations from Turf City station to Jurong Lake District station.
+Construction of Phase 2 officially began in July 2025.

+Phase 3 is scheduled to begin construction in 2027, with an expected opening in the late 2030s.
+It will be 10 km long and features four stations, with two stations serving as interchanges to Gul Circle and Jurong Pier stations and the other 2 serving Jurong Industrial Estate and Taman Jurong respectively.
+The total length of the line would be 67 km.